 5. Passion fruit

-Passion fruit, which originates in South America, grows on a beautiful, flowering vine.
-It has a tough outer rind — purple or yellow in color — with an edible, pulpy seed mass inside (29).
+Passion fruit originates in South America and grows on a flowering vine.
+It has a tough outer rind — purple or yellow — with an edible, pulpy seed mass inside (23).

-For such a small fruit, passion fruit holds ample amounts of dietary fiber.
-In fact, five of these fruits provide 33% of the DV for less than 100 calories (30).
+For such a small fruit, passion fruit has ample dietary fiber.
+Five of these fruits provide 33% of the DV for less than 100 calories (24).

-Fiber slows down your digestion, helping you feel fuller for longer and controlling your appetite (31).
+Fiber slows your digestion, helping you feel fuller for longer and controlling your appetite (25).

-Additionally, passion fruit seeds provide piceatannol, a substance linked to reductions in blood pressure and improved insulin sensitivity in males with overweight.
-However, more research is needed (32).
+Additionally, passion fruit seeds provide piceatannol, a substance linked to reduced blood pressure and improved insulin sensitivity in males with overweight.
+However, more research is needed (26).

 For weight loss, passion fruit is best consumed whole.
 It can be eaten alone, used as a topping or filling for desserts, or added to drinks.